 The Speaker of Parliament takes charge of the administration of Parliament and its secretariat, and presides over parliamentary sittings.

-Duties of the Speaker include regulating and enforcing the rules of debate in the House, and putting the question for the House to debate on and vote.
+During debates in the House, the Speaker’s role includes regulating and enforcing the rules of debate in the House, and putting the question for the House to debate on and vote.

-Though the Speaker does not take part in the debates, she can abstain or vote for or against a motion if she has an original vote as an elected Member.
+Although the Speaker does not take part in the debates, being an elected Member of Parliament, the Speaker can abstain, or vote for/ against a motion.

 Leader of the House

 The Leader of the House is responsible for the arrangement of government business and the legislative programme of Parliament.
 She also proposes appropriate actions to be taken on any procedural matters arising in Parliament.